 An object from the class links together several pieces of information.
 (1) genomic locations stored as a GRanges object, a location by samples matrix of M values, a location by samples matrix of Cov (coverage) values, a location by samples matrix of Filtered (ambiguous modification status) values, and phenodata information.
 In addition, there are slots for representing smoothed data.
-This class is an extension of RangedSummarizedExperiment.
+This class is an extension of RangedSummarizedExperiment from the SummarizedExperiment package.